-Phase 3 consists of getting the strength back in the arm and getting the shoulder "back to normal."
+Phase 3 consists of getting the strength back in the arm and getting the elbow "back to normal."
 This time period continues until about 1 full year after your surgery.
-We may have you participate in a formal physical therapy program during this time.
+We may have you participate in a formal physical therapy program during this time - it takes 3 months for the repair to heal, which is the priority after surgery, so strengthening begins after the healing and motion have completed.